 This page has all the information you need to keep on top of all of these, and more, so that your little pup grows up healthy and strong - and enjoys a long, happy and active life.

-Puppy healthcare isn't 'rocket science' but it can be tricky for new owners to know when their pup is really sick, what type of preventative veterinary care is essential, or what to do about common problems such as parasites, diarrhea, constipation and more.
+Puppy healthcare isn't 'rocket science' but it can be tricky to know when your pup is really sick, what type of preventative veterinary care is essential, or what to do about common problems.

 Here are links to some of the puppy health issues which can worry and confuse new puppy owners (each link will open in a new window so you don't lose your place here!)

 Common symptoms of illness in dogs and puppies:

 Young puppies can get very sick, very fast and common diseases such as Canine Parvovirus can kill a puppy within 24 - 48 hours.